Methodology

 OneDrive sync restricted to domain-joined devices

-CIS M365 7.3.1 (Ensure external content sharing is restricted): CIS 7.3.1 requires OneDrive sync limited to domain-joined devices
+CIS M365 7.3.2 (Ensure OneDrive sync is restricted for unmanaged devices): CIS 7.3.2 requires OneDrive sync to be restricted for unmanaged devices

 ISO 27001 A.8.1 (User endpoint devices — protect information stored on, processed by, or accessible via user endpoint devices): ISO A.8.1 requires endpoint device controls for data synchronization